chandu0101/scalajs-react-components/doc/CONTRIBUTE.md

 * To create a demo for your new component(like adding routes /pages /deps/..) check this [changelist](https://github.com/chandu0101/scalajs-react-components/commit/8619624d6de6be91dca7f6761c8ff48199084cf6) as an example.

-* Thats all , have fun , happy coding :)
+* That's all , have fun , happy coding :)